moirahartigan/lets-cook-it/README.md

 - 404 page that appears for invalid URL and takes users back to *Home* page of the website safely

 > **Note:**<br>
 > A superuser/admin can only create a new category from the backend.
+However In the final stages before submission I adjusted the profile view to render all recipes on the site for an admin/superuser. **Admin now has full CRUD functionality from the front end also.**

 ## Structure Plane